staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/graphql/graphql-client-first-request.md

 This example creates and executes a GraphQL query using the schema explorer.

-> If you are using the Postman web app, you must use the Postman Desktop Agent.
+> If you’re using the Postman web app, you must use the Postman Desktop Agent.
 See [About the Postman Agent](/docs/getting-started/basics/about-postman-agent/) for more information.

 1. In Postman, select **New > GraphQL** to open a request in a new tab.
 (In the Postman desktop app, you can also select **⌘+N** or **Ctrl+N**, then select **GraphQL**.)
 1. Select the URL field, then select `https://graphql.postman-echo.com/graphql` from the dropdown list.
 Postman uses introspection to load the schema and populate the schema explorer with data fields.